Dates

 Program Overview

 The KIIS Japan-Korea Pop program offers students a multi-destination opportunity to discover the many-faceted images of Japan and Korea to gain insight into the complex and dynamic culture and society of these countries.
-The program will begin in Korea (7 nights) in Daegu and Seoul, then travel to Japan (7 nights) to Nagoya and Osaka for the remainder of the program.
+The program will begin in Korea (7 nights) in Daegu and Jeonju, then travel to Japan (7 nights) to Nagoya and Osaka for the remainder of the program.
 In addition to regular classes, students will experience the vibrant culture of city life and visit educational institutions and historical and cultural sites

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.

-Director: Dr. Zeli Rivas
+Dr. Zelideth María Rivas

 Courses